Church End-of-Year Giving Statement Template

 Why End-of-Year Giving Statements Matter

-End of year giving statements are more than paperwork, they are:
+End-of-year giving statements are more than paperwork.
+They are:

-IRS compliant records for your donors’ tax returns
+- IRS-compliant records for your donors' tax returns

-A thank-you touchpoint that strengthens donor relationships
+- A thank-you touchpoint that strengthens donor relationships

-A ministry moment to reflect on how giving impacted the mission
+- A ministry moment to reflect on how giving impacted the mission

-According to Internal Revenue Service (IRS), nonprofits must provide written acknowledgment for contributions of $250 or more for donors to claim deductions.
+According to the Internal Revenue Service (IRS), nonprofits must provide written acknowledgment for contributions of $250 or more for donors to claim deductions.

 What to Include in a Church Giving Statement